 Alleged Florida school shooter Nikolas Cruz was reported to FBI, cops, school -- but warning signs missed

+“We are still investigating the facts.
+I am committed to getting to the bottom of what happened in this particular matter, as well as reviewing our processes for responding to information that we receive from the public," said FBI Director Christopher Wray in the statement.
+"It’s up to all Americans to be vigilant, and when members of the public contact us with concerns, we must act properly and quickly."

+He continued: "We have spoken with victims and families, and deeply regret the additional pain this causes all those affected by this horrific tragedy.
+All of the men and women of the FBI are dedicated to keeping the American people safe, and are relentlessly committed to improving all that we do and how we do it.”

-Nikolas Cruz, the 19-year-old accused of killing 17 people at his former Florida high school, had scores of run-ins with law enforcement dating back to 2010 -- with one report saying sheriff’s deputies responded to his home more than 35 times in just six years.
+Cruz had scores of run-ins with law enforcement prior to Wednesday's shooting at Marjory Stoneman Douglas High School dating back to 2010 -- with one report saying sheriff’s deputies responded to his home more than 35 times in just six years.

 Broward County Sheriff’s deputies received at least 36 emergency 911 calls from 80th Terrace St., in Parkland – the suburban address where the teenager lived with his younger brother, Zachary, and their adoptive mother, Lynda, BuzzFeed reported.